 No.

-Uh but certainly not talking is uh will get you nowhere.
+But certainly not talking will get you nowhere.

-Anyway, joining us now is former Connecticut Senator Joe Lieberman is with us, uh good friend over the years, somebody that I've admired a lot.
+Anyway, joining us now is former Connecticut Senator Joe Lieberman is with us, a good friend over the years, somebody that I've admired a lot.

-You know, when he was running as an independent, I'm I kept saying well, I think everyone in Connecticut should vote for Joe Lieberman.
+When he was running as an independent, I kept saying, well, I think everyone in Connecticut should vote for Joe Lieberman.

-And uh then all of a sudden it became an ad all over Connecticut.
+And then all of a sudden it became an ad all over Connecticut.

 Hey, Sean, you see, I'm not running for office anymore, so I don't mind you complimenting me.